 Two resilience experts joined the Global Resilience Institute on Tuesday, for the first in an educational luncheon speaker series.

 Brig.
 Gen. (ret.)
 Meir Elran, head of the Homeland Security Program of the Institute for National Security Studies (INSS) at Tel Aviv University, and Maj.
 Gen. (ret.)
-Warren Edwards, a Senior Fellow at the Community and Regional Research Institute (CARRI), each presented to an audience of Northeastern students, faculty and staff.
+Warren Edwards, Executive Director of the Community and Regional Resilience Institute (CARRI), each presented to an audience of Northeastern students, faculty and staff.

 “Resilience as a vital strategy to counter terrorism: The Israeli experience” was the topic presented by Elran.
 He defined terrorism as an ideologically-rooted and maliciously-motivated act of violence directed at civilians, as the weaker link of the national chain, so as to frighten the public, cause chaos and demoralize the systemic routine in order to pressure the leadership to succumb to the political demands of the perpetrators.